iamfriedbean/beanscan/README.md

 ## Credits

 Would like to thank developers and contributors from Open Source community including but not limited to:
-ProjectDiscovery.io, Tom Hudson, Luke Stephens, Jason Haddix, James Kettle and many more.
+ProjectDiscovery.io, Tom Hudson, Luke Stephens, Jason Haddix, James Kettle, OWASP.org and many more.